AustinHay/jekyll_website/_posts/2015-03-06-Collaborative-Sales.md

 ### My Perception: The Problem With Sales Competition ###

 Lots of other people have noted the problems with competitive sales, but in my experience, there are a few things that are worth highlighting.
 All of these are my own opinions and thoughts.
 Others might disagree or have found a competitive sales team mindset that works!
 That's okay.
-What's more important is being aware of how others function and adapating your sales team to be as productive as possible.
+What's more important is being aware of how others function and adapting your sales team to be as productive as possible.

 * Competition incentivizes individual accomplishment and success over company goals.